rdkcentral/rdkb-halif-epon/EPON_HAL_Proposal.md

 ```c
 int epon_hal_get_interface_list(epon_interface_list_t *if_list);
 ```
-Retrieves list of interface names (e.g., veip0, veip1) configured by the OLT, used for mapping S1/IP service interfaces to VLANs or service instances.
+Retrieves list of interfaces (e.g., veip0, veip1) configured by the OLT along with their current operational status (link up/down).
+Each interface entry contains the interface name and status, used for mapping S1/IP service interfaces to VLANs or service instances and monitoring their link state.

 #### 3.2.7 `epon_hal_get_olt_info()`
 ```c